Bernardo-MG/library-maven-archetype/src/site/markdown/travis.md

 ### Deployment flags

-The '.travis.yml' file will set up the deployment flags when required.
-By default these will be set for deploying the artifact using Java 7 and the docs using Java 8.
+As commented before the Travis configuration file takes care of deciding which JDK version takes care of the artifacts or documentation deployment.
+This is done through the [deployment flags][deployment-variables].
+By default these will be set for deploying the artifact using Java 7 and the Maven site using Java 8.

 If this has to be changed just modify the Travis configuration matrix.